Top Things to Do in Toronto This Winter!

 What appears to be an unassuming storefront, lit up with neon lights, is actually the front of a swanky hideaway full of delightful libations.
 You’ll feel like you’re unlocking a world of mystery as you step through the keyhole-shaped doorway into the real destination, a spacious yet intimate bar with decor inspired by the film « In the Mood For Love. » At Mahjong, however, it is cocktails that are of the essence. website

 Across the city, in the East End, you’ll find all-American Poor Romeo at the heart of Leslieville.
 Although its a fairly new endeavour, the bar already has an air of worn-in comfort.
 Perhaps, the ease of the place is thanks to the owners’ expertise from running Pinkerton’s Snack Bar just across the street.
 With rock n’ roll influences and classic North American comfort food, it’ll be easy to feel at home right away. facebook

 Get a workout and your fill of adrenaline

+Feeling out of shape from staying cozy indoors all winter?
 Put your body to the test with some more extreme activities.
 Check out Basecamp Climbing for a full body workout, a lot of fun, and the biggest sense of success when you reach the top of the rock wall.
 Or, compete with your friends more directly at Sgt Splatter’s Paintball as you go undercover in their epic 2 story facility, complete with abandoned cars and vehicles.
-If you’re itching to get on the water, why not try kiteboarding lessons with the Toronto Kite Club, which offers discounts if you go with a small group.
-For a more affordable urban adventure try cycling a cross the city on the Martin Goodman Waterfront Trail.
-You can rent bikes at Wheel Excitement Inc, if you need.
+Test your bravery with indoor skydiving at iFly Toronto, but just make sure you reserve a spot in advance!

 Have a brand new dining experience at a food hall